kubernetes-sigs/kustomize/site/content/en/docs/Tasks/build_metadata.md

 3. Add origin annotation with `kustomize build`.

-The output shows that the `originAnnotations` option adds the `config.kubernetes.io/origin` annotation to provide information about the resource manifest.
+The output shows that the `originAnnotations` option adds the `config.kubernetes.io/origin` annotation with Kustomize build information.

 ```yaml
 apiVersion: v1